 Data Compression

-The primary payload format is JSON, which is text based and thus leads to large messages in terms of bytes.
-Particularly for messages that are sent off-vehicle this is an undesireable feature as the transportation cost may be significant.
+The primary payload format is JSON, which is text based and thus may lead to large messages in terms of bytes.
+Particularly in subscription scenarios with large number of event messages that are sent off-vehicle this is an undesireable feature as the transportation cost may be significant.
 The payload encoding that is supported in this specification provides one possibility of compressing the message size, but it does typically not take advantage of specific knowledge of the data being transported.
 The data compression described here does so, as will be described in the following.
-The compression can typically also be combined with a following payload compression step.
-This compression scheme is assymmetric in that it is applied to the response data from the server, but not to the client requests.
+This compression can typically also be combined with a following payload encoding compression step.
+The compression scheme is assymmetric in that it is applied to the response data from the server, but not to the client requests.
 The assumption is that this is where it may have the largest impact, particularly in the case of multiple responses on a subscribe request.
 It is also applied per request by an optional parameter that can be included in the Read or Subscribe requests, having the following format.

 "dc": "A+B"